Coleslaw is a favorite side for picnics or BBQs, and it’s easy to make ahead of time!

 - This is great for gatherings since it is best made ahead of time.

-BASE: We use a mixture of regular green cabbage, a bit of red (or purple) cabbage, and shredded carrots.
-You can swap this out for a bag of coleslaw mix but don’t limit it to cabbage try any “slaw” that your store carries.
+Cabbage: I use a mixture of regular green cabbage, a bit of red (or purple) cabbage, and shredded carrots.
+Any cabbage can be used; you can also swap it for a bag of coleslaw mix.

-DRESSING: Homemade coleslaw is so good because of the zesty creamy dressing.
+Dressing: The dressing is creamy and zesty, and what makes homemade coleslaw so good.
 If you’re short on time (or ingredients) store-bought dressing can be used, you’ll want something tangy and sweet.

 How to Make Coleslaw